kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

   } KEMEncapsulation;
 ~~~

-The encapsulation field is the result of a Encapsulation() function.
+The encapsulation field is the result of a `Encap()` function.

 If the KEMEncapsulation message is sent by a server, the authentication
-algorithm MUST be one offered in the client's "signature_algorithms"
+algorithm MUST be one offered in the client's `signature_algorithms`
 extension unless no valid certificate chain can be produced without
 unsupported algorithms.

 If sent by a client, the authentication algorithm used in the signature
-MUST be one of those present in the supported_signature_algorithms
+MUST be one of those present in the `supported_signature_algorithms`
-field of the "signature_algorithms" extension in the
+field of the `signature_algorithms` extension in the
 CertificateRequest message.

 In addition, the authentication algorithm MUST be compatible with the key(s)
 in the sender's end-entity certificate.

-The receiver of a KEMEncapsulation message MUST perform the Decapsulation()
+The receiver of a `KEMEncapsulation` message MUST perform the `Decap()`
 operation by using the sent encapsulation (or the concatenated ones) and the
 private key(s) of the public key(s) advertised in the end-entity certificate sent.

 ### Explicit Authentication Messages